Kanpur: Rail

-Metro: The Kanpur Metro is a mass rapid transit system in Kanpur.
-The metro is owned and operated by the Uttar Pradesh Metro Rail Corporation (UPMRC).
+The Kanpur Metro is a mass rapid transit system owned and operated by the Uttar Pradesh Metro Rail Corporation (UPMRC).
 It consists of two lines, the Orange Line and the Blue Line.
 The priority corridor of the Orange Line, which connects IIT Kanpur to Motijheel, was inaugurated by Prime Minister Modi on 28 December 2021.

 Road

 The city has the historically important Grand Trunk Road which serves as the lifeline of the city.
 There are several important national highways and expressways that pass through and around Kanpur.